dahmadi/TheTrendIsYourFriend/README.md

 ### Second Model: Polynomial Regression
+A form of regression analysis where the relationship between our independent (X_train, X_test) and dependent variables (y_train, y_test) are modelled as nth degree polynomials in x.
+Though the polynomial regression fits a nonlinear model to the data, it is statistically a linear problem.
+This is addressed through fitting linearly to every x at the corresponding y.

+Testing through various model parameter combinations and with only a 2nd degree polynomial to avoid overfitting.

+- Accuracy: 99.69% → Important, but feels as if the model may be over fitting
+- Precision: 87.65% → Identifies target class fairly well.
+This feels in line and not over fitting
+- Recall: 47.65% → Potential high number of false negatives.
+- F1 Score: 61.74% → Approaching the 70% score that is considered “good”.

+The model was trained and tested with all targets being assumed to be one (1) - this is independent of a long or short position (double bottom or double top).
+This is done assuming that the user will have some experience day trading and will use the model to assist with trade conviction and identification.

 ### Third Model: Support Vector Machine
 A Support Vector Machine (also known as SVM) is a machine learning algorithm used for classification and regression tasks.
 It is known for its effectiveness in finding decision boundaries that separate different classes or predictive numerical models.